-Complete applications are to be submitted the second Monday of the month prior to the Board meeting.
+- Complete applications are to be submitted by the first Monday of the month prior to the Board meeting.
 If the BCD office is closed on a day which 310 applications must be turned in, the application will be accepted the next day.

 (See District Calendar for meeting dates.)